os.path

 os.path.isdir()

 Check if a path points to a directory.
-This is the counterpart to isfile() and is commonly used for directory traversal and validation.
+This is the counterpart to isfile() and is commonly used for directory traversal and validation before attempting to list contents or recurse into a path during tree-walking operations.
+Together with isfile, it forms the complete type-detection pair for filesystem entries.

 os.path.isdir(path, /)